-When we begin filling the Site C reservoir in 2023, there will be temporary changes in fish methylmercury levels.
+When we begin filling the Site C reservoir in late summer / early fall 2024, there will be temporary changes in fish methylmercury levels.
 We predict fish methylmercury levels to increase by an average of three to four times the baseline level in the newly created reservoir, and slowly return to a new baseline after approximately 20-30 years.